andreasabel/proposal-agda-tutorial/README.md

 ### Jesper Cockx

-Jesper is a postdoctoral researcher at the Programming Logic group in Göteborg and has been working on the Agda language ever since he got his hands on it during his masters in 2013.
+Jesper (PhD 2017) is a postdoctoral researcher at the Programming Logic group in Göteborg and has been working on the Agda language ever since he got his hands on it during his Master's in 2013.
+He contributed the present form of dependent (co)pattern matching compatible with Homotopy Type Theory, a propositional universe hierarchy, and many bug fixes.